Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 ### Activating the DRM system ### {#CPS-activation-workflow}

-Once a suitable [=DRM system=] has been selected, it must be activated by providing it a list of content keys that the DASH client requests to be made available for content decryption, together [=DRM system=] specific initialization data for each of the content keys.
+Once a suitable [=DRM system=] has been selected, it must be activated by providing it a list of [=content keys=] that the DASH client requests to be made available for content decryption, together [=DRM system=] specific initialization data for each of the [=content keys=].
 The result of activation is a [=DRM system=] that is ready to decrypt zero or more encrypted [=adaptation sets=] selected for playback.

-During activation, it may be necessary [[#CPS-license-request-workflow|to perform license requests]] in order to obtain some or all of the content keys and the usage policy that constrains their use.
-Some of the requested content keys may already be available to the [=DRM system=], in which case no license request will be triggered.
+During activation, it may be necessary [[#CPS-license-request-workflow|to perform license requests]] in order to obtain some or all of the [=content keys=] and the usage policy that constrains their use.
+Some of the requested [=content keys=] may already be available to the [=DRM system=], in which case no license request will be triggered.

-Note: The details of stored content key management and persistent DRM session management are out of scope of this document - workflows described here simply accept the fact that some content keys may already be available, regardless of why that is the case or what operations are required to establish content key persistence.
+Note: The details of stored [=content key=] management and persistent DRM session management are out of scope of this document - workflows described here simply accept the fact that some [=content keys=] may already be available, regardless of why that is the case or what operations are required to establish [=content key=] persistence.

 Once a suitable [=DRM system=] [[#CPS-selection-workflow|has been selected]], a DASH client SHOULD execute the following algorithm to activate it:

 <div algorithm="drm-activation">

-1. Let <var>configurations</var> be the input to the algorithm; it is a map with the entry keys being `default_KID` values identifying the content keys and the entry values being the [=DRM system configuration=] to use with that particular content key.
+1. Let <var>configurations</var> be the input to the algorithm; it is a map with the entry keys being `default_KID` values identifying the [=content keys=] and the entry values being the [=DRM system configuration=] to use with that particular [=content key=].
 1. Let <var>pending_license_requests</var> be an empty set.
 1. For each <var>kid</var> and <var>config</var> pair in <var>configurations</var> invoke the platform API to activate the selected [=DRM system=] and signal it to make <var>kid</var> available for decryption, passing the [=DRM system=] the initialization data stored in <var>config</var>.
     * If the [=DRM system=] indicates that one or more license requests are needed, add any license request data provided by the [=DRM system=] and/or platform API to <var>pending_license_requests</var>, together with the associated <var>kid</var> and <var>config</var> values.
 1. If <var>pending_license_requests</var> is not an empty set, execute the [[#CPS-license-request-workflow|license request workflow]] and provide this set as input to the algorithm.
-1. Inspect the set of content keys the [=DRM system=] indicates are now available and deselect from playback any [=adaptation sets=] for which the content key has not become available.
+1. Inspect the set of [=content keys=] the [=DRM system=] indicates are now available and deselect from playback any [=adaptation sets=] for which the [=content key=] has not become available.
 1. Inspect the set of remaining [=adaptation sets=] to determine if a sufficient data set remains for successful playback.
 Raise error if playback cannot continue.

 </div>

 The default format for initialization data supplied to a [=DRM system=] is a `pssh` box.
 However, if the DASH client has knowledge of any special initialization requirements of a particular [=DRM system=], it MAY supply initialization data in other formats (e.g. the `keyids` JSON structure used by W3C Clear Key).
 Presence of initialization data in the expected format is considered during [[#CPS-selection-workflow|DRM system selection]] when determining whether a [=DRM system=] is a valid candidate.

 For historical reasons, platform APIs often implement [=DRM system=] activation as a per-content-key operation.
-Some APIs and [=DRM system=] implementations may also support batching all the content keys into a single activation operation, for example by combining multiple "content key and DRM system configuration" data sets into a single data set in a single API call.
+Some APIs and [=DRM system=] implementations may also support batching all the [=content keys=] into a single activation operation, for example by combining multiple "[=content key=] and DRM system configuration" data sets into a single data set in a single API call.
 DASH clients MAY make use of such batching where supported by the platform API.
-The workflow in this chapter describes the most basic scenario where activation must be performed separately for each content key.
+The workflow in this chapter describes the most basic scenario where activation must be performed separately for each [=content key=].

-Note: The batching may, for example, be accomplished by concatenating all the `pssh` boxes for the different content keys.
+Note: The batching may, for example, be accomplished by concatenating all the `pssh` boxes for the different [=content keys=].
 Support for this type of batching among DRM systems and platform APIs remains uncommon, despite the potential efficiency gains from reducing the number of license requests triggered.

-#### Handling unavailability of content keys #### {#CPS-unavailable-keys}
+#### Handling unavailability of [=content keys=] #### {#CPS-unavailable-keys}

-It is possible that not all of the encrypted [=adaptation sets=] selected for playback can actually be played back (e.g. because a content key for ultra-HD content is only authorized for use on high-security devices).
-The unavailability of one or more content keys SHOULD NOT be considered a fatal error condition as long as at least one audio and at least one video [=adaptation set=] remains available for playback (assuming both content types are initially selected for playback).
+It is possible that not all of the encrypted [=adaptation sets=] selected for playback can actually be played back (e.g. because a [=content key=] for ultra-HD content is only authorized for use on high-security devices).
+The unavailability of one or more [=content keys=] SHOULD NOT be considered a fatal error condition as long as at least one audio and at least one video [=adaptation set=] remains available for playback (assuming both content types are initially selected for playback).
 This logic MAY be overridden by solution specific business logic to better reflect end-user expectations.

-The set of available content keys can change over time (e.g. due to license expiration or due to new [=periods=] in the presentation requiring different content keys).
-A DASH client SHALL monitor the set of `default_KID` values that are required for playback and either request the [=DRM system=] to make these content keys available or deselect the affected [=adaptation sets=] when the content keys become unavailable.
+The set of available [=content keys=] can change over time (e.g. due to license expiration or due to new [=periods=] in the presentation requiring different content keys).
+A DASH client SHALL monitor the set of `default_KID` values that are required for playback and either request the [=DRM system=] to make these [=content keys=] available or deselect the affected [=adaptation sets=] when the [=content keys=] become unavailable.
 Conceptually, any such change can be handled by re-executing the [[#CPS-selection-workflow|DRM system selection]] and [[#CPS-activation-workflow|activation workflows]], although platform APIs may also offer more fine-grained update capabilities.

-A DASH client can request a [=DRM system=] to enable decryption using any set of content keys (if it has the necessary [=DRM system configuration=]).
+A DASH client can request a [=DRM system=] to enable decryption using any set of [=content keys=] (if it has the necessary [=DRM system configuration=]).
 However, this is only a request and playback can be countermanded at multiple stages of processing by different involved entities.

 <figure>
 	<img src="Diagrams/Security/ReductionOfKeys.png" />
-	<figcaption>The set of content keys made available for use can be far smaller than the set requested by a DASH client.
-Example workflow indicating potential instances of content keys being removed from scope.</figcaption>
+	<figcaption>The set of [=content keys=] made available for use can be far smaller than the set requested by a DASH client.
+Example workflow indicating potential instances of [=content keys=] being removed from scope.</figcaption>
 </figure>

 Advisement: Platform media APIs often refuse to start playback if the [=DRM system=] is not able to decrypt all the data already in media platform buffers.

-The set of available content keys is only known at the end of executing the activation workflow and may decrease over time (e.g. due to license expiration).
+The set of available [=content keys=] is only known at the end of executing the activation workflow and may decrease over time (e.g. due to license expiration).
 The proper handling of unavailable keys depends on the limitations imposed by the platform APIs.
-It may be appropriate for a DASH client to avoid buffering data for encrypted [=adaptation sets=] until the required content key is known to be available.
+It may be appropriate for a DASH client to avoid buffering data for encrypted [=adaptation sets=] until the required [=content key=] is known to be available.
 This allows the client to avoid potentially expensive buffer resets and rebuffering if unusable data needs to be removed from buffers.

 Note: The DASH client should still download the data into intermediate buffers for faster startup and simply defer submitting it to the platform media API until key availability is confirmed.

-If a content key expires during playback, it is common for a media platform to pause playback until the content key can be refreshed with a new license or until data encrypted with the now-unusable content key is removed from buffers.
+If a [=content key=] expires during playback, it is common for a media platform to pause playback until the [=content key=] can be refreshed with a new license or until data encrypted with the now-unusable [=content key=] is removed from buffers.
 DASH clients SHOULD acquire new licenses in advance of license expiration.
-Alternatively, DASH clients should implement appropriate recovery/fallback behavior to ensure a minimally disrupted user experience in situations where some content keys remain available.
+Alternatively, DASH clients should implement appropriate recovery/fallback behavior to ensure a minimally disrupted user experience in situations where some [=content keys=] remain available.

 Issue: EME has no good way to trigger a license request if the key is still available but about to expire, does it?
 It will only make license requests once the key is no longer available.
 This makes it hard to proactively refresh licenses.